Jamie3213/slide-decks/slide-deck.md

 ## **How is `amap` useful to us?**

-> `Either` is a Functor because it defines an `fmap` method, but it's also an Applicative because it also defines an `amap` method.
+> `Either` is a Functor because it defines an `map` method, but it's also an Applicative because it also defines an `amap` method.

 </br>